Loong-Chan/Demo/README.md

 # Demo
- A code template for implementing in-menory semi-supervised node classification with GNNs
+ A code template for implementing small-scale semi-supervised node classification with GNNs.